Best Things to See in Lisbon in Three Days

 Where to Stay in Lisbon

-Finding mid-range accommodation in Lisbon can be a challenge, even when visiting in the shoulder season due to the cost.
+Finding mid-range accommodation in Lisbon can be a challenge, even when visiting in the shoulder season, due to the cost.

 Best Things to See in Lisbon in Three Days

-With Miradouro’s (viewpoints) around the city, fabulous foods to try and bars to frequent means there is always plenty of things to do in Lisbon.
-With beaches nearby to soak up the sun and wonderful castles only an hour away by train, are some of the reasons why Lisbon is a must-see destination.
+And with beaches nearby to soak up the sun and wonderful castles only an hour away by train, these are some of the reasons why Lisbon is a must-see destination.

 1. Guarda Museum – Free entry

-Guarda Museum, Lisbon
+Guarding the Guarda Museum, Lisbon

 2. Ride the Tram to Barrio Alto